-While the jisei has long been a core part of Japanese tradition, dating back 1,300 years to the earliest Japanese sources, it wasn’t until the 19th century during the Meiji Period (1868-1912) did it become a popularized art form.[xii]
-Although the jisei isn’t practiced widely anymore, the Japanese still admire it as an essential part of their cultural heritage in close relation to traditional Buddhist and Shintō practices.
+The jisei has long been a core part of Japanese tradition.
+It dates back more than a thousand years to the earliest Japanese sources.
+But it didn’t become a popularized artform until the 19th century during the Meiji period (1868-1912).
+Although the jisei isn’t practiced widely anymore, the Japanese still admire it as an essential part of their cultural heritage in close relation to traditional Buddhist and Shinto practices.

-The basic idea of a jisei is that it’s an approach to one’s impending death and is expressed as a formal poetic message; it’s the final poem a person produces when they know death is inevitable and imminent.
-Death is an inescapable part of life, and that it’s the finality of life that gives it meaning.
-So, a jisei is a person’s reflection on their own death at or near the final moment of life can be obviously apparent and meaningful.
-Consequently, it serves as an essential and sincere observation about that person’s life.
-In fact, a jisei tries to connect the reader to the author’s mind at the final moment.
-By transcending a person’s thoughts, a jisei attempts to create an “Aha, now I see” moment.
-This idea isn’t surprising given the fascination with fleeting things that Japanese poetry may be used to capture a person’s final moments of reflection.
+The basic idea of a jisei is that it offers an approach to someone facing death that can be expressed as a formal poetic message.
+A jisei was considered necessary as the final verse to capture a person’s last moments of reflection when they know death is at or near the final moment, so it can be obviously apparent and meaningful.
+Death is an inescapable part of life, and it’s the finality of life that gives it meaning.
+Consequently, it offered an essential and sincere insight into the nature of death and the value of life.
+In fact, a jisei tries to link the reader to the author’s mind at the final moment.
+By transcending a person’s thoughts, a jisei attempts to create an “Ah, now I see” moment.
+This idea isn’t surprising given the Japanese’s fascination with fleeting things that poetry may be used to capture a person’s final moments of reflection.

-In fact, the word “jisei,” when written with the characters 自制, can also mean “self-examination” or “reflection,” and it’s these last reflections and observations that are expressed poetically and ceremoniously about a person’s death.
+In fact, the word jisei, when written with the characters 自制, can also mean “self-examination” or “reflection.”
+It’s these last reflections and observations about a person’s death that can be expressed poetically and ceremoniously.
 Some jisei can be gloomy, while others are hopeful.
 The important thing is that the jisei reflect what’s on the mind of the person’s last days or moments before their death.

-To the poem’s author, the jisei isn’t a legal will, an elegy or a eulogy, but represents the person’s spiritual legacy (a final testament or memorial, if you will) of that person’s life, and it’s meant to be a parting message to loved ones left behind.
-The beauty of the jisei as a poetic form is its ability to communicate a lot while saying very little, which invite reflection on the brevity of both the jisei and life itself.
+To the poem’s author, the jisei isn’t a legal Will, an elegy or a eulogy.
+It reflects the person’s “spiritual” legacy (a final testament or memorial, if you will) of that person’s life.
+It’s meant to be a parting gift of how he wished to be remembered after his death to loved ones left behind.
+The beauty of the jisei as a poetic form is its ability to communicate a lot while saying very little.
+It invites reflection on the brevity of both the jisei and life itself.

 The thoughts expressed in a jisei are usually in a manner that’s direct, simple, and free of formal constraints.
 It allows one to articulate their ideas with a great deal of freedom in the poem’s elegant and natural form.
-It employs neutral emotions that adhere to the spiritual influences of Buddhist and Shinto teachings, which taps deeply into the human heart, and views life on Earth as being transient or fleeting.
+It employs neutral emotions that adhere to the spiritual influences of Buddhist and Shinto teachings, which taps deeply into the human heart.
+It views life on Earth as being transient or fleeting.
 It isn’t so much that Buddhist philosophy preaches about death.
-More precisely, at its very core, Buddhism embraces impermanence or mujō 無常—all things that exist are transient or temporary; nothing lasts forever.
+More precisely, at its very core, Buddhism embraces transience and impermanence (mujō 無常) – all things that exist are transient or temporary; nothing lasts forever.

-Acceptance of death is a crucial element of jisei; the poem comes directly from Zen’s acceptance of life, including the inevitability of death.
-With that said, one can begin to enjoy life more fully when one stops worrying about dying.
+Accepting the certainty of death, before it occurs, is a crucial element of jisei; the poem comes directly from Zen’s acceptance of life, including the inevitability of death.
+With that said, one can be free once he can reconcile his relationship with fear and begin to enjoy life more fully when one stops worrying about dying.

 kuse ni natte